 Another little thing, said the pastor, was having flute music playing at night to greet the many more walkers who were seeking some connection outside of their Covid-cloistered four walls.
 The “little things” were effective, but then came Henrietta.

 The hen arrived on the first day of the church’s new preschool, Acorn KinderHouse.
 It was an exciting time as operating a preschool had been a desire of Sias-Lee’s and, with the session’s support, it was now a reality.
 As the teachers were getting ready to welcome the children, Sias-Lee’s daughter, Abigail, who works alongside her mother at the Waldorf-inspired school, came running into the building announcing that there was a chicken outside.

 “Sure enough, when we went outside there it was, just walking around and exploring,” said Sias-Lee.

 It remained for the day and returned the next day, and the day after, and the day after that.
 Concerned with the chicken’s safety — “We wondered where it slept at night,” Sias-Lee said — and after calls to animal rescue agencies turned up no owner claiming a missing pet chicken, the preschool parents acted.
 One parent offered to buy a coop; another picked up chicken food.
 It was obvious what was happening.

 Henrietta was clucking her way into the hearts of Acorn KinderHouse’s children.

-Henrietta not only become the conduit to more conversations in the community, but she has also provided an opportunity to talk to the children about where food comes from, how important it is to care for animals and, most dear to the pastor’s heart, the chicken has opened conversations with the children about the Divine.
+Henrietta has also provided an opportunity to talk to the children about where food comes from, how important it is to care for animals and, most dear to the pastor’s heart, the chicken has opened conversations with the children about the Divine.